Ajay Prabhakar: Career

-Other sites include the Homo Erectus site in Okigwe, Monolithic writings in Ireland and the lost city of Igbale Aiye, Benin, among the prominent others.
-His work has been referred to and appreciated in other prominent research projects.
+Other sites include the Homo Erectus site in Okigwe, Monolithic writings in Ireland and the lost city of Igbale Aiye, Benin.
+His work has been referred to in other research projects.

-Prabhakar has also worked with the office of several world leaders like General Olusegun Obasanjo, General Ibrahim Badamasi Babangida and William Jefferson Clinton through his association with United Nations.
 Together with Catherine Acholonu, he is the co-founder of the Catherine Acholonu Research Foundation (CARC).

-Ajay Prabhakar currently serves as the Founder and Chairman of Pioneers Nation, an organization which deals with research in the domains of archaeology, archiving and education.
-He is a speaker and thought leader on the topics of leadership, technology, education and creativity and has traveled the world, presenting at various prestigious academic, government and private organizations.
+Ajay Prabhakar currently serves as the Founder and Chairman of Pioneers Nation, an organization that deals with research in the domains of archaeology, archiving and education.